learn-co-curriculum/aws-html-album-cover-lab/README.md

 directory in the terminal, then run `code .` to open the files in Visual Studio Code.

+Install all the dependencies with `npm install` to ensure you can test your work as you go with `npm test`.

 ## Apply Header, Paragraph, Image and Span Tags

 Pharrell isn't quite happy, he needs some help coding the album cover for his